In 2014 I was leading the design concepts for Product Line Engineering in the IoT Continuous Engineering solution.

 - Compose products under development from both released immutable component baselines and mutable component streams

-- Overview the product, its parts, and the component configurations
+- Overview of the product, its parts, and the component configurations

-- Select a product configuration context, and then work, either collaboratively or in isolation, on changes in and across multiple component
+- Select a product configuration context, and then work, either collaboratively or in isolation, on changes in and across multiple components

 - Deliver or merge changes made in one component configuration to other component configurations